 Roswell Park Patients Will Have Expanded Access to Medical Records Through NYS Health Foundation Grant

-BUFFALO, N.Y. — A newly awarded grant will enable easier, more interactive access to medical records for Roswell Park Cancer Institute patients.
+BUFFALO, N.Y. — A newly awarded grant will enable easier, more interactive access to medical records for Roswell Park Comprehensive Cancer Center patients.
 The comprehensive cancer center will become one of the first centers anywhere in New York State to implement the OpenNotes concept and integrate note-sharing into its secure digital portal, MyRoswell, thanks to a $125,000 award from the New York State Health Foundation.

 “Information-sharing is a critical piece of the care we provide,” says Roswell Park Chief Medical Officer Boris Kuvshinoff II, MD, MBA.
 “Access to information about medical care not only empowers patients, it actually can help improve their clinical outcomes, because the clinical team and patient are communicating more thoroughly and effectively.”